vcudalb/gaffer/README.md

 5. Open a pull request to this repository.

 Please ensure that your contributions follow the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).

+## Disclaimer
+Gaffer discord bot is a third-party application and not affiliated with FACEIT.